Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.SQLOnVM.md

 ## SYNOPSIS

-Enable Defender for SQL servers on machines.
+Enable Microsoft Defender for SQL servers on machines.

 ## DESCRIPTION